 At the most basic level, a breast lift raises the bust line to a perkier, more youthful position.
-Over the years, your bust line may lower due to a variety of reasons including aging, illness, pregnancy, and breastfeeding, and this surgery combats the lowering of the bust line.
+Over the years, your bust line may lower due to a variety of reasons including aging, illness, extreme weight loss, pregnancy, and breastfeeding, and this surgery combats the lowering of the bust line.
 On a personal level, though, a breast lift is more than surgery.
 Instead, it is a rejuvenation method.
-It offers patients a way to refresh their look and their life, and restore what they once had.
+It offers patients a way to refresh their look and their life and restore what they once had.

 Additionally, a breast lift can help one grapple with self-consciousness caused by sagging breasts.
 With a cosmetic procedure aimed at addressing the patient’s goals, one can go from a place of self-doubt to a place of body positivity.
 It is amazing what a mastopexy can do for the body, mind, and spirit.